 Restoration and Conservation

-Our team of a dozen restorers and conservators plays a vital role at the National Gallery of Canada.
+Our team of conservators and conservation technicians plays a vital role at the National Gallery of Canada.

-Learn more about the team's exciting craft on this page, and follow the rhythm of the artworks that pass through the doors of their lab.
+Learn more about some of the team’s exciting projects on this page, and follow a few of the objects that are keeping them busy in the lab.